-I’ll walk you through setting up a Bullet Journal and by the end, you’ll have a ready-to-go journal to start planning right away.
+I’ll walk you through creating a Bullet Journal setup with all the pages you need.
+So by the end of the post, you’ll have a ready-to-go journal to start planning right away.

 Bullet Journal is an amazing way to organize yourself and create a better life with more mindfulness and creativity.
-Chances are, you already know that, since you probably already got sold into the idea and you’re looking for the final step of information: how to actually set up your Bullet Journal.
+Chances are, you already know that, since you probably already got sold into the idea and you’re looking for the final step of information: how to actually create a Bullet Journal setup.

 In case you’re still not sure, here are a few benefits of actually having a Bullet Journal: